-Recently, I’ve been into charcuterie boards.
+Looking for something new to try out during quarantine, I’ve been really into charcuterie boards lately.
 They’re easy to prepare and fun to eat.
-Plus, you’ll impress one or a few guests with this platter., They’re also perfect opportunities to explore combinations of meat/cheese/crackers/spread and discover the tastiest varieties.
+Plus, you’ll impress one or a few guests with this platter.
+They’re also perfect opportunities to explore meat/cheese/crackers/spread combinations and discover the tastiest varieties.
 Keep reading if you’re interested.

 What’s a charcuterie board?